 Greener Choices for Everyone

-When it comes to buying a new vehicle, the most environmentally friendly step you can take is simple: first evaluate your needs and your budget, then look for the models with the highest green scores among the cars and trucks that meet your requirements.
-Even though some of our top ratings go to alternative fuel vehicles, most vehicle classes feature nationally available, gasoline-powered vehicles that score significantly better than average.
+When it comes to buying a new vehicle, the most environmentally friendly step is simple: evaluate your needs and your budget, then look for suitable models with the highest green scores.
+Even though our top 2022 ratings go to vehicles with some form of electrification, all vehicle classes feature nationally available gasoline-powered vehicles that score significantly better than average.

 Our Greener Choices table highlights top-scoring vehicles available to everyone in almost all major market segments.
 The list includes only automatics.
-While in the past manual transmission versions of vehicles on the Greener Choices list often had higher fuel economy, this is less common today, thanks to advances in CVT and automatic transmissions.
-The good news is that you can find cleaner and more efficient vehicles throughout the market.
-Besides looking at the models in this table, use the greenercars.org database to find other vehicles in your preferred class size that also score well.
+In the past, manual transmission versions of vehicles on the Greener Choices list often had higher fuel economy, but this is less common today thanks to advances in continuously variable and automatic transmissions.
+The good news: you can find cleaner and more-efficient vehicles throughout the market.
+The Greenercars.org database lists hundreds of vehicles beyond those listed in this table.

-Buying green does more than fulfill your own personal commitment to protect the environment.
-Naturally, each greener choice by an individual consumer reduces pollution directly.
-But the market is also a give-and-take between consumers and manufacturers.
-As more and more consumers buy green, automakers will increasingly view environmentally friendly design as an opportunity rather than an obligation.
-Then they will be motivated to invest more in better technology, leading to more green vehicles in the years ahead.
+Buying green does more than fulfill your own personal commitment to reducing pollution and protecting the environment.
+It sends a signal to manufacturers.
+As more consumers buy green, automakers will increasingly view environmentally friendly design as a market opportunity rather than an obligation.
+They will be motivated to invest more in better technology, leading to more green vehicles in the years ahead.
 Automakers are increasing their commitments to electrification and we should continue to see a greater variety of EVs in the coming years.

-Finally, keep in mind that the average car or light truck is likely to keep running for a dozen or more years.
-Even if you don’t keep your new vehicle for more than a few of those years, the choice you make now will expand the options available to used car buyers in the future.
-So instead of putting yet another gas guzzler on the streets, the greener choice you make today can help cut pollution for years to come.
+Keep in mind that the average car or light truck runs for 15 years—or more—thanks to increasing vehicle durability.
+Even if you don’t keep your new vehicle for more than a few of those years, the choice you make now will expand the options available to used-car buyers in the future.
+So instead of putting another gas guzzler on the streets, the greener choice you make today can help cut pollution for years to come.